rojkov/blog/content/posts/how-maemo-products-were-developed.en.md

 In addition to that there were configuration managers responsible for product configurations targeting different markets.
-For example the Maps application for Nokia N9 selling in Iran knew nothing about Israel, users in China saw Taiwan as PRC's territory and so on.
+For example the Maps application for Nokia N9 selling in China users saw Taiwan as PRC's territory and so on.
 In some funny markets the Camera app must produce "shutter" sound when taking a picture, so the setting for disabling the sound must be excluded.